JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## ToggleButton
-A button that can be toggled on and off.
-Derives from Button.
+A button that can be toggled on and off

+Derives from Button

+This panel can be created

 Default scheme values
 Font | Color | Border